 Services for Third-Party Recruiters

-Agencies may post positions in Quest, our web database system, provided they include on the listing the name of the employer with the opening and indicate that there are no fees to candidates for applying.
+Agencies may post positions in FREDNetwork, our web database system, provided they include on the listing the name of the employer with the opening and indicate that there are no fees to candidates for applying.

 Contact information for an individual at the employing company must be provided to the CDO staff for verification purposes.
 Contact information can either be made available to the job seeker or not, at the discretion of the Third-Party Agency.